pravinsdabhade/SpringBoot2MvvmZkExample/README.md

 # SpringBoot2MvvmZkExample

-Demo Case Name: MVVM Tutorial
+Demo Case Name: MVVM Tutorial </br>
-ZK Version: 9.5.1-Eval
+ZK Version: 9.5.1-Eval </br>
-Date: 2021-06-29
+Date: 2021-06-29 </br>

 <b> Overview </b>
-<p> This is simple Zkoss UI project using MVVM design pattern.
+<p> This is simple Zkoss UI project using MVVM design pattern without database conectivity.

 <b> How to Run </b>
 <p>Clone the project and launch your command line interface in the project root folder.
 Execute the following commands based on your environment